-After the transition period UK businesses can still apply for and hold EU trade marks in the same way they can apply for and hold trade marks for other overseas jurisdictions, however EU trade marks will be valid in EU member states only and will no longer be protected in the UK.
-The Withdrawal Agreement ensures that, after the end of the transition period, EU trade marks will continue to be protected and to be enforceable in the UK by providing an equivalent trade mark registered in the UK.
+From January 2021 UK businesses can still apply for and hold EU trade marks in the same way they can apply for and hold trade marks for other overseas jurisdictions, however EU trade marks are valid in EU member states only and are no longer protected in the UK.

 EU trade mark registrations

 All registered EUTMs were cloned into new UK trade mark registrations on 01 January 2021.
 Each new right is referred to as a comparable UK trade mark, and has been created automatically and at no cost to the registered owner.
 The trade mark has the same legal status as if it had been applied for and registered under UK law.
 The registration retains the filing date recorded against the corresponding EUTM and also has inherited any priority and/or seniority dates.
 The registration retains its existing EUTM registration number but is prefixed with UK009…. so it is easily identifiable as a comparable UK trade mark.

 No certificate of registration is issued but owners of this new right are able to access the information online or obtain a certified copy of the registration.
 The comparable UK trade mark is a fully independent UK trade mark which can be challenged, assigned, licensed or renewed separately from the corresponding EUTM.

 EU trade mark applications